Become an undergraduate research supervisor and mentor

 - Be a part of a new initiative that combines the elements of curiosity, discovery, dissemination, and reflection into a unique, immersive student research experience.

-Students will attend one two-hour lecture once a week led by the CDCI course instructor.
-In addition to class time, they will also have a one-hour weekly meeting with their research supervisor or coach and commit to 5-6 hours per week of research.
+Students will attend an hour lecture once a week led by the CDCI course instructor, followed immediately by a one-hour meeting with their research supervisor and research coach.
+Students will also commit to 5-6 hours per week of research

 Students from all streams will meet weekly in the lecture-based portion of the course, where they will further develop their research skills, reflect on their experiences, connect with other students in the program and explore research from interdisciplinary perspectives.